 Their Restoration Department stays busy maintaining more than 23,000 manuscripts including 10,000 from outside Armenia.

-80,000 manuscript were destroyed during the Armenian genocide perpetrated by Turks before WWI.
+80,000 manuscripts were destroyed during the Armenian genocide perpetrated by Turks before WWI.

 This genocide also killed 1.5 million people, which still doesn’t get the recognition it deserves.